microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/subscription.md

 A subscription allows a client app to receive notifications about changes to data in Microsoft Graph.
 Currently, subscriptions are enabled for the following resources:

-- Mail, events, and contacts from Outlook
+- Mail, events, and contacts from Outlook.
-- Conversations from Office Groups
+- Conversations from Office Groups.
-- Drive root items from OneDrive
+- Drive root items from OneDrive.
-- Users and Groups from Azure Active Directory
+- Users and Groups from Azure Active Directory.
-- Alerts from the Microsoft Graph Security API
+- Alerts from the Microsoft Graph Security API.

 ## JSON representation